 Fiat 500X SUV - Reliability & safety

-The Fiat 500X has a disappointing crash-safety score but owner satisfaction seems to be on the up
+The Fiat 500X has a disappointing crash-safety score and owner satisfaction seems to be patchy

 The reliability of Fiats has been improving in recent years, with models such as the 500 and Panda proving more robust than their nineties predecessors.
 However, the 500X didn’t score well in the reliability and build quality category in our 2018 Driver Power survey and hasn't appeared in our recent results.